gagebenne/pydexcom/README.md

 # Quick-start
 1. Download the [Dexcom G7 / G6 / G5 / G4](https://www.dexcom.com/apps) mobile app and [enable the Share service](https://provider.dexcom.com/education-research/cgm-education-use/videos/setting-dexcom-share-and-follow).

-The Dexcom Share service requires setup of at least one follower to enable the share service, but `pydexcom` will use your credentials, not the follower's
+The Dexcom Share service requires setup of at least one follower to enable the share service, but `pydexcom` will use your (or the dependent's) credentials, not the follower's or manager's.

 > [!CAUTION]
-> With the release of the Dexcom G7, users are now able to authenticate with a mobile phone or email address. `pydexcom` currently does not support this, only legacy username-based authentication.
+> With the release of the Dexcom G7, users are now able to sign up with a phone number or email address.
 >
+> `pydexcom` originally supported authentication with usernames only.
+However, in the recent days (July 22, 2024) some users have had success authenticating with their phone number and email address.
+>
-> While this is [being resolved](https://github.com/gagebenne/pydexcom/issues/55), please authenticate using your account ID.
+> While this is [being investigated](https://github.com/gagebenne/pydexcom/issues/55), try first authenticating with whatever user ID you signed up with (username, email address, phone number).
+If that doesn't work, authenticate using your account ID.
 You can find your account ID by logging in to [uam1.dexcom.com](https://uam1.dexcom.com) for US users or [uam2.dexcom.com](https://uam2.dexcom.com) for users outside of the US.
 After logging in, note the UUID in the URL -- this is your account ID.

 2. Install the `pydexcom` package.